-- 1. Personal data in the EU Customs Data Hub may be stored by means of a specific service for a maximum period of 10 years, starting from the date on which that data is recorded in the service.
-The cases provided for in Article 48 and investigations launched by OLAF, EPPO or by Member States' authorities, infringement procedures launched by the Commission and administrative and judicial proceedings involving personal data shall have a suspensive effect on the retention period with regard to that data. - 2.
-After the period of time provided for in paragraph 1, personal data shall be erased or anonymised, according to the circumstances. - 3.
-The Commission shall lay down, by means of implementing acts, the rules for anonymising the personal data after the expiry of the retention period.
+Personal data in the EU Customs Data Hub may be stored by means of a specific service no longer than necessary for the purpose of the processing and in any case for a maximum period of 10 years, starting from the date on which that data is recorded in the service.
+In

+Tthe cases provided for in Article 48 and in investigations launched by OLAF, EPPO or by Member States' authorities, infringement procedures launched by the Commission and administrative and judicial proceedings involving personal data of the categories referred to in Article 32(2), points (a) and (c), that data may be kept for a period longer than 10 years if necessary for the purpose of those procedures shall have a suspensive effect on the retention period with regard to that data.

+- 2. After the period of time provided for in paragraph 1, personal data shall be erased or anonymised, according to the circumstances. - 2a.
+The controller shall carry out periodical reviews of the data stored in the EU Customs

+Data Hub to ensure that the personal data is not retained longer than necessary. - 3.
+The Commission shall lay down, by means of implementing acts, the circumstances referred to in paragraph 2 and the rules for anonymising the personal data after the expiry of the retention period.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 262(4).